Constructing buildings, partnerships and relationships with integrity since 1879

 • DELIVERY METHOD: CM

-The opening of the Proctor Dining Commons (18,000 SF) more than doubled the size of the kitchen, servery area, and dining area available to the Proctor community.
-Work included the installation of state-of-the-art electric appliances and a stone pizza oven.
-It’s an open, airy space that provides beautiful views over Carr Field and the Proctor ski area.
+The expansion project significantly increased the size of the kitchen, servery area, and dining space available to the Proctor community.
+The new facility boasts a state-of-the-art kitchen with cutting-edge electric appliances and a stone pizza oven.
+With its open and airy design, the dining commons offers breathtaking views over Carr Field and the Proctor ski area, creating an inviting atmosphere for students and staff.

 Project Gallery